Bayesian inferences on covariant density functionals from multimessenger astrophysical data: Influences of parametrizations of density dependent couplings: Results and implications

 To assess the individual impact of each channel of the CDF model on the Bayesian inference, we held the density-dependence of the function $f(r)$ fixed in one channel (isoscalar or isovector) and varying it in the other, applying identical multi-messenger constraints in all cases.

 In Fig.~\ref{fig:Couplings}, we show the Bayesian inference of the density dependence of the meson-nucleon couplings at 95.4\% confidence interval (CI) for each of the CDF models listed in Table~\ref{tab:CDF_models}.
 In panel (a) the models VRE, MRE, and MRE2 feature different rational functions for the $\sigma$- and $\omega$-meson couplings, but share the same exponential function $\rho$-meson coupling, as does also the VRE model shown in panel (b).
 By contrast, in panel (b), the models VRE, VRR, and VRR2 feature either rational or exponential functions for the $\rho$-meson coupling, but share same rational function for the $\sigma$- and $\omega$-meson couplings, as does also the VRE model shown in panel (a).
-The new and updated mass-radius estimates for four pulsars obtained by the NICER collaboration~\cite{Salmi:2024a,Vinciguerra:2024,Choudhury:2024,Salmi:2024b} are also shown for the sake of reference.

 From panel (a) of Fig.~\ref{fig:Couplings}, one sees that the couplings $g_\sigma$ and $g_\omega$ exhibit a self-similar density dependence.
-This reflects their complementary roles in Eq.~\eqref{eq:Self_energy}: $g_\sigma$ controls the attractive scalar self-energy $\Sigma_{\rm S}$, while $g_\omega$ governs the repulsive vector self-energy $\Sigma_{\rm V}^{\rm n}$ through the $\omega$-meson field.
-The delicate balance between $\Sigma_{\rm S}$ and $\Sigma_{\rm V}^{\rm n}$ determines the EOS of symmetric nuclear matter.
+This reflects their complementary roles in Eq.~\eqref{eq:Self_energy}: $g_\sigma$ controls the attractive scalar self-energy $\Sigma_{\rm S}$ through the $\sigma$-meson field, while $g_\omega$ governs the repulsive vector self-energy $\Sigma_{\rm V}^{\rm N}$ through the $\omega$-meson field.
+The delicate balance between $\Sigma_{\rm S}$ and $\Sigma_{\rm V}^{\rm N}$ determines the EOS of symmetric nuclear matter.

 The range of coupling values spanned by each model determines its flexibility in simultaneously describing different constraints.
 In panel (b) of Fig.~\ref{fig:Couplings}, the rational function subject to conditions~\eqref{eq:coupling_constraints_3} reproduces the modeling of the $g_\rho$ coupling with an exponential function at densities up to $2\,n_{\rm sat}$, but deviates significantly at higher densities.
 Under conditions~\eqref{eq:coupling_constraints_2}, the rational function allows much larger $g_\rho$ values at high densities.
 Nonetheless, the narrow range and consistency of all three models at and below $n_{\rm sat}$ are a consequence of the $\chi$EFT constraint for pure neutron matter~\cite{Lijj:2024c,Lijj:2025a}.